Igor-Ljucovic/my-projects/my-personal-projects/Hollow Knight Arena/README.md

 -Better understanding the trade off between readability, memory efficiency, development time and scalability

+YouTube video showcasing this video game: https://www.youtube.com/watch?v=phzQARODG74

+Note: I focused more on the game’s logic, so I didn’t create art style for the background or enemies.
+I just reused the existing sprites for the main character’s animations.

 Note: This project was committed all at once after development had already started, as I didn't know how to use Git from the beginning.
 Version history is limited in early stages.